 Recruiting Good Staff

-Many owners and dispensary managers are just too busy to comb through the 100-300 resumes that currently come in for each cannabis job openings.
-Remember, the cannabis industry is an emerging field and many people are looking for a way in.
+Many owners and dispensary managers are just too busy to comb through the 100-300 resumes that currently come in for each cannabis job opening.
+Remember, the cannabis industry is an emerging field, and many people are looking for a way in.

 Cannabis Recruiters, like HempStaff, can save you time and money by narrowing down hundreds of candidates to a qualified handful.
-Not to mention employees placed by recruiting agencies tend to stay longer as they do not want to look bad the recruitment firm in case they are in search of future employment.
+Not to mention employees placed by recruiting agencies tend to stay longer as they do not want to look bad to the recruitment firm, in case they are in search of future employment.
 Many recruiters, like HempStaff, offer no upfront cost or exclusivity, which means there is no risk to try their services!

 If you are worried about effective cannabis staffing, we have plenty of valuable resources on our website, including training courses and professional recruiting services.
 Feel free to contact us at any time!